• Skip to main content

 This picture book is so exceptional that I hardly know where to start – so I’ll let Amazon do so for me.
 “Using her inimitable style to expand upon a familiar concept, Boyd has created a compendium of unexpected opposites.”
 This breathtaking, simple book has a fun new comparison on every page.

 Marta!
-Big and Small, by Jen Arena
+Big and Small

 This lovely story offers a brilliant way to introduce Spanish vocabulary as children learn about Marta and how she compares to animals.
 To a lion, Marta is traquila.
 (Quiet, very quiet.)
-To a rabbit, Mart is ruidosa.
+To a rabbit, Marta is ruidosa.
 (Loud, very loud.)

-Is it Big or Is it Little? by Claudia Rueda
+Is it Big or Is it Little?

 In this simple black and white book with orange accent, a little mouse is followed by a cat.
 The story is nothing spectacular, but it’s a cute and simple introduction to opposites.

-Olivia’s Opposites, by Ian Falconer
+Ian Falconer

 Fans of Olivia will enjoy this simple board book of opposites.

-Dinosaurs Roar! by Paul and Henriett Stickland
+Paul and Henriett Stickland

-With fabulous illustrations and simple text, This book is a must for dinosaur lovers, Dinosaur fast, dinosaur slow.
+With fabulous illustrations and simple text, this book is a must for dinosaur lovers, Dinosaur fast, dinosaur slow.
 Dinosaur above, and dinosaur below.
 Since the book rhymes, it’s easy for your child to fill in the opposites as you read.

-A Garden of Opposites, by Nancy Davis
+A Garden of Opposites

 This simple, appealing book with bright illustrations is great for young listeners.

-Eric Carle’s Opposites, by Eric Carle
+Eric Carle

 This book was a favorite with both my Two and Four because of the flaps that flip up.
 I tend to return lift-the-flap books to the library rather quickly (they don’t fare well at our house), but this book has sturdy flaps that eased my worries.
 I like that children can guess the opposite before lifting the flap; my Four resisted doing this with other books, but happily guessed each opposite before I lifted the flap.

-You and Me: We’re Opposites, by Harriet Ziefert
+You and Me: We’re Opposites

 This is a cute book about animals who compare themselves to each other in speech bubbles.
 “I’m nice.
 You’re grouchy,” (says a flamingo to a gorilla).
 “I’m up, you’re down,” (says a toucan to an anteater).

-Dot, by Patricia Intriago
+Patricia Intriago

+Don’t let this book’s simple cover deceive you, as it turned out to be one of our favorites.
 At first my Four was sure this book would be boring, but the illustrator quickly drew him in.
 Is it really possible to make a dot loud and quiet, hard and soft, even yummy and not so tasty?
 Pick up this brilliant book at your library and see how Intriago did it.

-You Are Not Small, by Anna Kang
+You Are Not Small

 While this book doesn’t teach opposites as directly as some of the other books in this list, it’s definitely a favorite.
 Two creatures can’t agree on who is tall and who is big, until some surprise guests drop in and settle the issue.
 I’m in love with the bright, expressive drawings and the simple text.
 Highly recommended!